Hampden Love's stump

 The bodyline balloon exploded.

-MCC skipper Douglas Jardine brought his three big guns Larwood, Allen and Boast to bear on the Australian batsmen.
+MCC skipper Douglas Jardine brought his three big guns Larwood, Allen and Voce to bear on the Australian batsmen.
 They dropped them short on the leg stump.

 Larwood hurtling the ball down at 90 miles an hour.
 Stan McCabe tried to knock the leg slip field back, but failed.
 The great Don Bradman sought a counter but was bowled around his legs.